 No trip to Krabi would be complete without a visit to Railay Beach.

-Accessible only by boat due to its limestone cliffs, Railay Beach offers stunning scenery, calm, shallow water that is perfect for families with young children, soft sand, beachside restaurants, and rock climbing opportunities for the adventure seekers.
+Accessible only by boat due to its limestone cliffs, Railay Beach offers scenery, calm, shallow water that is perfect for families with young children, soft sand, beachside restaurants, and rock-climbing opportunities for the adventure seekers.
 (More on that below.)

 You could spend a full day relaxing at Railay Beach.
 From Ao Nang Beach, catch a longtail boat for 200 baht a person to Railay.
 If you prefer the serenity of the beach after the crowds leave at low tide, you could even stay at one of the beachfront properties at Railay Beach.